cpcolella/Github-Pull-Request-Helper/README.md

 # Github Pull Request Helper
-This is a chrome extension that helps with making large pull requests easier to look at.
+This is a chrome extension that helps with making large pull requests easier to navigate.

 ## Functions
 - **Expand All**: This expands all of the hidden content on the pull request conversation page.